If you have ulcers or lesions in the mouth, any lumps, cysts or tumors or your gums do not look healthy, schedule an appointment with Dr. Boyse.

 When you are treated by Dr. Boyse, the doctor will evaluate what is going on in your mouth and put together a plan of treatment.
 This will prevent your condition from worsening and treat the underlying cause.

 In order to do this, Dr. Boyse will carry out a full oral examination, taking biopsies if required.
 Depending upon the problem, the doctor may remove the full lesion or just a part of it.
 A specialist laboratory will then evaluate the specimen and produce a diagnosis.
 Dr. Boyse will then discuss the findings with you and put together a detailed and extensive treatment plan to rid you of the problem or disease.

 Who should consider Oral Pathology treatment?

-If you have any indication of Oral and Maxillofacial Disease being present in your mouth, then your dentist may consider referring you to see a specialist Oral Pathologist.
+If you have any indication of Oral and Maxillofacial Disease being present in your mouth, then you should schedule an appointment with Dr. Boyse, Oral Pathologist specialists.
 If you have ulcers or lesions in the mouth, any lumps, cysts or tumors or your gums do not look healthy, these could all be signs of the early development of pathological processes.
 Things like oral cancer need to be investigated early on so that treatment is not delayed.

 Patches in the mouth that are red or white

 Sores in the mouth that bleed and do not heal